ephys/mc-slabs-to-blocks/README.md

 ## I did all that, but the recipes did not generate

-That can be caused by a few reasons:
+That can be caused by a few reasons,
+**for slabs**:

-- The mod did not tag the slabs with the `minecraft:slab` item tag.
+- The mod did not tag the slabs with the `minecraft:slabs` item tag.
 - The mod is missing one of these two recipes:
   - 3 full blocks for 6 slabs (crafting table, shaped).
   - 1 full block for 2 slabs (stone-cutter).

+**for stairs**:

+- The mod did not tag the slabs with the `minecraft:stairs` item tag.
+- The mod is missing the following recipe
+  - 6 full blocks for 4 stairs (crafting table, shaped like a stair).